-The verification table (also often referred to as compliance matrix) is an overview that shows all the verification data (i.e. phases, methods, responsible users, outcomes, demonstration documents) in a tabular form.
+The verification table (also referred to as compliance matrix) is an overview that contains all the model’s verification data (i.e. verification phases, methods, outcomes, demonstration documents, assessments) in a tabular form.

-The verification table can be found under the verification heading in the navigation bar.
+The verification table can be found under the verification heading in the main navigation bar.

-- Verification data (e.g. selecting a particular verification phase)
+- Verification data (e.g. for selecting a particular verification phase or outcome)

-- Requirements data (e.g. selecting a particular requirements tree)
+- Requirements data (e.g. for selecting a particular requirements tree or requirement subject)

-Below, we will explain each of the selections.
+Below, we will explain each of the possible selections.

 Verification selections